Jaykul/Jupyter-PowerShell/ReadMe.md

 The PowerShell kernel is therefore _working_, and returning simple text output as on the console (see examples below).

-### NO ERROR OUTPUT

-I am doing something wrong in the way I'm sending error output back, so there's currently [no output when there are errors](https://github.com/Jaykul/Jupyter-PowerShell/issues/3).
-That's my number one priority to fix, if anyone knows what I'm doing wrong -- I'll get to it tonight, otherwise.

 ## Features

 Apart from the built-in Jupyter features, I'm going to add some output enhancements so you can hook into widgets, etc. However, there's none of thata yet, except that: